 The Epoch Times couldn’t independently verify the whistleblower’s claims.

-Powell alleged that Smartmatic, Dominion, and others used technology on Election Day that was developed under Chavez’s regime years ago to “make sure he never lost an election.”
+Powell alleged that Smartmatic used technology that was developed under Chavez’s regime years ago to “make sure he never lost an election.”
 Chavez died in 2013.

 Dominion and Smartmatic didn’t immediately respond to a request for comment from The Epoch Times.